unixbhaskar/AdminScripts/README.md

 # AdminScripts
-Collection of scripts use for infrastructure mintenance
+Collection of scripts use for infrastructure maintenance